 They switch among languages effortlessly and manage to communicate among themselves cheerfully and with far less misunderstanding than you might expect.

-That first year, on stage in the grand old theater on the Plaza de Francia, the young but worldly bunch from Ecole Paul Gauguin, Jackson among them, performed Christmas songs in Spanish, French, and English, including some we recognized and many we didn’t.
+That first year, on stage in the grand old theater on the Plaza de Francia, the young but worldly bunch from Ecole Paul Gauguin, Jackson among them, performed Christmas songs in Spanish, French, and English, including some we recognized but many we didn’t.

 “Children in Palestine and children in Israel, children from the Americas and also from China, this day, let us think only of Christmas,” began one song in French.

 Jackson, for example, born in Ireland, went on to live and attend school in Paris and then Panama City.
-He’s an American by birth though his only experiences of the United States are annual visits to see his grandmother and cousins in Baltimore.
+He’s an American by birth but his only experiences of the United States are annual visits to see his grandmother and cousins in Baltimore.